a-b-street/abstreet/widgetry/README.md

 library and port A/B Street over, so I'll continue to invest in this library.
 If there's lots of interest in other people using this library, I'll invest much more and make it a real contender.

-## Naming

-I never wanted to call this "ezgui." :(

-- Rustwarts School of Glitchcraft and Widgetry...
-- coldbrew (stronger than iced coffee? ;) and what generally powers me )
-- allegro (where most pivotal meetings with my UX designer have happened, but this is also the name of some library)
-- coco (for the geom library)
-- abstgui (too obvious)

 ## Future work